-Hello there, I'm Andrew Doyle.
-I'm a software developer/researcher working for Dr. Alan C. Evans' McGill Centre for Integrative Neuroscience at the Montreal Neurological Institute building tools for neuroscience research with artificial intelligence methods.
+Hello, I'm Andrew, a software developer/researcher working for Dr. Alan C. Evans' McGill Centre for Integrative Neuroscience at the Montreal Neurological Institute building tools for neuroscience research with artificial intelligence methods.

 I'm interested in using deep learning and other probabilistic methods to study learning and biological intelligence, and I'm exploring mindfulness as another tool to study my own mind.
 I'm also interested in 3D-printing as a way to visualize brain data, and some examples of my 3D printing work can be found in the brains section.